dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 records to return.
 You can instruct the system to return only records where the aggregated data value is equal, greater than, greater or equal, less than or less or equal to certain values.
-You can specify any number of criteria on the following format, where *critieria* and *value* should be substituted with real values:
+You can specify any number of criteria on the following format, where *criteria* and *value* should be substituted with real values:

     /api/33/analytics?measureCriteria=criteria:value;criteria:value